airbytehq/airbyte/README.md

 ## Reporting Vulnerabilities
 ⚠️ Please do not file GitHub issues or post on our public forum for security vulnerabilities as they are public! ⚠️

 Airbyte takes security issues very seriously.
-If you have any concerns about Airbyte or believe you have uncovered a vulnerability, please get in touch via the e-mail address security@airbyte.io.
+If you have any concern around Airbyte or believe you have uncovered a vulnerability, please get in touch via the e-mail address security@airbyte.io.
 In the message, try to provide a description of the issue and ideally a way of reproducing it.
 The security team will get back to you as soon as possible.

 Note that this security address should be used only for undisclosed vulnerabilities.
 Dealing with fixed issues or general questions on how to use the security features should be handled regularly via the user and the dev lists.
 Please report any security problems to us before disclosing it publicly.

 ## Roadmap

-Check out our [roadmap](https://app.harvestr.io/roadmap/view/pQU6gdCyc/launch-week-roadmap) to get informed on what we are currently working on, and what we have in mind for the next weeks, months, and years.
+Check out our [roadmap](https://app.harvestr.io/roadmap/view/pQU6gdCyc/launch-week-roadmap) to get informed on what we are currently working on, and what we have in mind for the next weeks, months and years.

 ## License